 In order to help increase efficiency around our Branded Content QC verification workflow, we have enlisted the help of our Approved QC Vendors to take over verification for some QC reports.

-- External verifier will have access to the Verification queue which will list all assets ready for Master QC verification.
+- External verifier will have access to the Verification queue which will list all assets ready for Branded Content QC verification.

 - Branded Content QC Specialist or Coordinator will assign external verifiers specific assets/ QC reports.